 It's no fun waiting in a long line at the ticket window once you arrive at the park.
 Save time and money when you purchase your tickets in advance!
 (We can save you some green when you buy tickets through us.)
 Children under 3 years old do not require a ticket for entry.

 It might be hot outside, but inside, some animal exhibits and aquariums can get quite chilly.
 Blasts of cold air maintain the underwater environment for the comfort of the animals.
-In the case of the animal exhibits at Wild Arctic or Antarctica: Empire of the Penguins, the park helps re-create a natural environment for your encounters with these cold-weather creatures.
+In the case of the animal exhibits at Wild Arctic or Antarctica: Empire of the Penguins, the park helps re-create a natural environment for your encounters with these cold-weather creatures with temperatures reaching as low as 32 degrees Fahrenheit.

 Speaking of getting wet, despite being “the Sunshine State,” weather changes quickly in Florida.
 You never really know what to expect until you’re standing in the middle of a thunderstorm or melting in the humidity.
 Checking the forecast in the morning and preparing accordingly is your best defense against Florida’s wild weather putting a damper on your day.
 When it is raining, know that there are plenty of indoor exhibits, such as Turtle Trek, to take advantage of!
 The summer thunderstorms generally don't last very long anyway.